kgryte/dirtree/README.md

 *	__include__: inclusion filter (same as for `tree.search()`).
 *	__exclude__: exclusion filter (same as for `tree.search()`).
 *	__encoding__: file [encoding](http://nodejs.org/api/fs.html#fs_fs_readfile_filename_options_callback).
 Default: `'utf8'`.
-*	__concat__: `boolean` flag indicating whether the file content should be concatenated and returns as a `string`.
+*	__concat__: `boolean` flag indicating whether the file content should be concatenated and returned as a `string`.
 If `false`, the file content is returned as an `object`, where each filed is the absolute file path and each value is the corresponding file content.

 ``` javascript
 var options = {